 From each of the key buildings, concentric circles extend to the peripheries of the property, defined in paths, paving, and open spaces to create a new landscape.

-Each of the main structures is also designed to be clad in perforated copper-anodized aluminum, a material choice evocative of the skin of an orange.
+Each of the main structures was also designed to be clad in perforated copper-anodized aluminum, a material choice evocative of the skin of an orange.

-The new plan introduces an 11-acre program defined by three theaters—a 2,000-seat concert hall, a 1,700-seat opera hall, a 600-seat black box theater—and a museum tower with observatory set upon a 24-foot podium.
-The site will also incorporate an outdoor amphitheater, two restaurants, office space, a convention hall, and lecture rooms.
+The new plan introduced an 11-acre program defined by three theaters—a 2,000-seat concert hall, a 1,700-seat opera hall, a 600-seat black box theater—and a museum tower with an observatory set upon a 24-foot podium.
+The site was also meant to incorporate an outdoor amphitheater, two restaurants, office space, a convention hall, and lecture rooms.

-Landscaping on the APAC campus includes a grand fountain, reflecting pool, underground parking, and a green roof.
-Plantings have been chosen for their hardiness, xeric1 properties, and ability to provide shade, and are native to Los Angeles and its environs.
-Exterior and interior spaces are intended to morph together—operating independently and as one.
+Landscaping on the APAC campus was to include a grand fountain, reflecting pool, underground parking, and a green roof.
+Plantings have been chosen for their hardiness, xeric1 properties, ability to provide shade, as well as their Southern California nativity.
+Exterior and interior spaces were intended to morph together—operating independently and as one.